heanuea/RMI-Dictionary-Service/Readme.md

 - run java -jar dictionary-service.jar

-- next add the job-server.war to the webapps directory of your Apache Tomcat (Built using v9.0)

-- start the apache tomcat server

-- now visit 127.0.0.1:8080/Home

 ### **_Conclusion_**
 Creating this app was frustrating at times i did learn and got a better understanding how RMI works and how servlets worked o wish i had started ealier so i could have added more features but overall i found this module interesting.